thinkany/thinkany-wp-a-b-testing/README.md

 ## License

-ThinkAny WP A/B Testing is licensed under the GPL v2 or later.
+thinkany WP A/B Testing is licensed under the GPL v2 or later.

 ```
 This program is free software; you can redistribute it and/or